manonworldrepository/spring-cloud-stream-cashcard-application/README.md

 $ ./gradlew bootBuildImage
 ```

-Then, you can run the app like any other container:
+Then, you can run any of the applications like any other container:

 ```
+$ docker run -p 8080:8080 cashcard-transaction-source:0.0.1-SNAPSHOT
+$ docker run -p 8081:8080 cashcard-transaction-sink:0.0.1-SNAPSHOT
-$ docker run --rm demo:0.0.1-SNAPSHOT
+$ docker run -p 8082:8080 cashcard-transaction-enricher:0.0.1-SNAPSHOT
 ```

+#### Make sure that your kafka broker instance is accessible to any of those docker images

 ### Executable with Native Build Tools
 Use this option if you want to explore more options such as running your tests in a native image.